A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Simulation Results

-In Fig. 9, we evaluate the impact of increasing the number of antennas under different system setups.
+In Fig. 11, we evaluate the impact of increasing the number of antennas under different system setups.
 We assume $P_{\rm{r}} = 1$ W and consider a critically determined communication channel, i.e., $K = M_r$.
-The results show that the number of snapshots significantly affects the decoder's performance.
-When the number of snapshots is fixed at $L = 16$, increasing the number of antennas provides limited performance gain.
-However, when the number of snapshots increases with the number of antennas, i.e., $L = M_t + 8$, the BER decreases rapidly as the number of antennas increases, similar to the trend observed in MIMO communication systems\cite{9018199}.
-When $K = M_r = 40$ and $\sigma^2 = -20$ dB, the BER approaches $10^{-7}$, much smaller than in the case with fixed snapshots.
+The results show that the number of snapshots significantly affects the detection performance.
+When the number of snapshots is fixed at $L = 16$, increasing the number of antennas provides only limited performance gain.
+However, when the number of snapshots increases with the number of antennas, i.e., $L = M_t + 8$, the BER decreases rapidly as the number of antennas increases, following a trend similar to that observed in MIMO communication systems \cite{9018199}.
+When $K = M_r = 40$ and $\sigma^2 = -20$ dB, the BER approaches $10^{-7}$, which is much lower than that achieved with a fixed number of snapshots.
 This suggests that the number of snapshots should scale with the number of antennas to fully harness the potential of uplink ISAC systems.
-Furthermore, it is observed that increasing the number of transmit antennas for sensing can lead to an increase in BER due to the rank deficiency issue, as discussed in Lemma 1.
+Furthermore, as indicated in Lemma 1, increasing the number of transmit antennas used for sensing also increases the BER, further illustrating the inherent tradeoff between S\&C performance.